PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 # enter your password and Duo authenticate (you may not need to Duo authenticate if you established a multiplexed session previously)
 ```

 Note that the `ssh-copy-id` command will only transfer your public key.
-Your private key will remain on your local machine in `~/.ssh/id_rsa`.
+Your private key will remain safe on your local machine in `~/.ssh/id_rsa`.

 Here is an example session: